 It’s high summer, tomatoes are at their peak, and the grill can be fired up at a moment’s notice.
-Grilled Cherry Tomato Bruschetta is a delicious way to take advantage of all that.
+Grilled Cherry Tomato Bruschetta is a deliciously easy appetizer that can double as a light meal.

 I saw the idea on Todd and Diane’s blog, White on Rice Couple.
 They were celebrating a bumper crop of their own backyard tomatoes…I got mine at the farmers market, but the result is the same in either case — I got a little carried away scooping up these colorful beauties and I now need to eat them up at every meal.
 Not a bad problem to have.